CaptainCoderOrg/AdventureQuest-Unity-2021/pages/01-CreatingADieRoller/03-AddingAnOnRollEvent.md

 In this part, you will learn how to add `UnityEvent`s to your scripts and update elements on the screen when a `Die` is rolled.

-Before starting, you should have finished the challenge at the end of [Part 2 - Creating a Die Roller Scene](../02-DieRoller/README.md) and have a scene that contains 6 `Die Controller`s as well as 6 buttons that can roll each `Die`.
+Before starting, you should finish the challenge at the end of [Chapter 2:
+Creating a Die Roller Scene] and have a scene that contains 6 `Die Controller`s as well as 6 buttons that can roll each `Die`.

 ![Finished Challenge](../imgs/02-DieRollerScene/21-FinishedChallenge.png)